TheM1ddleM1n/JavascriptPrograms/CONTRIBUTING.md

 ```bash
    git commit -m "Add caesar cipher utility"
 ```
-6. **Open a Pull Request** — describe what your program does in a sentence or two
+6. **Open a Pull Request** — describe what your program does in at least 2 sentences

 ---